janosh/svelte-multiselect/src/routes/(demos)/allow-user-options/+page.md

 ## Paste Multiple Values

-`parse_paste` lets users paste comma/space/newline-separated text and split it into multiple options at once.
+`parse_paste` lets users paste comma or newline-separated text and split it into multiple options at once.
 Useful for email lists, tags, or any bulk input.
 Click a snippet below to copy, then paste into the input.

 ```svelte example id="parse-paste"
 <script lang="ts">